jordan7186/jordan7186.github.io/_posts/2022-10-08-Revisiting_SSL.md

 ## Application to Cora

-Cora is perhaps the most used graph benchmark dataset for evaluating on node or edge level tasks (popularized by (Yang et al., 2016).
+Cora is perhaps the most used graph benchmark dataset for evaluating on node or edge level tasks (popularized by <span class="citation" data-preview="Yang, Z., Cohen, W., & Salakhutdinov, R. (2016).
+Revisiting Semi-Supervised Learning with Graph Embeddings.
+ICML.">(Yang et al., 2016)</span>).
 As mentioned, we will only use the graph structure data as the algorithm does not accept node feature as input.

 We will use [pytorch](https://pytorch.org/) and [pytorch geometric](https://pytorch-geometric.readthedocs.io/) as our base framework.